[nextpage title=”Introduction” ]

 A function button on the top of the camera is in the same location as the video record button on the TL.
 You can still use it as a video record button, but you can also assign it to other functions, such as playback if you prefer.

-A hotshoe on the top of the camera is available, but, some will be disappointed to note, there’s no built in viewfinder.
+A hot-shoe on the top of the camera is available, but, some will be disappointed to note, there’s no built-in viewfinder.
 You can mount an external one (at additional cost, of course).

-Hands-on Leica TL2 review: Performance
+Leica TL2 Performance

 Leica TL2 Sample Photos

-Hands-on Leica TL2 review: Early Verdict
+Leica TL2 Verdict

 It goes without saying that a Leica camera isn’t for somebody on a budget.
-The TL2 is set to retail for £1700 body only, and adding a single lens will set you back at least another £1300.
-That’s £3k for something which doesn’t have a viewfinder.
+The TL2 retails for £1,700/$1,950 body only, and adding a single lens will set you back at least another £1300/$1,300.
+That’s £3,000/$3000 for something that doesn’t have a viewfinder.

 Overall, the TL2 is a great evolution of Leica’s mirrorless efforts, and while it’s not likely to knock any other manufacturer of its perch, for those who have the readies to spend, it’s a nice option.
 However, we’d urge you to take a look at the Leica CL which has a few more physical controls which makes for a more traditional feeling camera that is augmented by a clever touch-enabled interface.